 August 26th 2021

-If you are planning to buy a house, there are several things you should consider before you break the bank on a mortgage.
 Buying a home is a big decision and a significant financial investment.
-Before you do, ask yourself a series of questions:
+Before you make this big move, ask yourself this series of questions:

 - How much can I afford?